Written by Donald E. Sheppard

 DeSoto's Scouts return from Illinois...

 The King's Agent reported that, "...we traveled eight days (northward from Terre Haute) through an uninhabited land (the natives had fled with news of Spain's arrival) of very swampy lakes (photo above), where we did not even find trees, but rather some great plains, where was grass so tall and so strong that even with the horses we could not force our way through it (guides may have misled them).
-At the end of this time, we arrived at some Indian settlements (just below Chicago, having followed the route of Illinois Highway 1) that were covered with sewn reeds.
+At the end of this time, we arrived at some Indian settlements (just below Chicago, having followed the route of today's Illinois Route 1) that were covered with sewn reeds.
 When they wish to carry their houses away, they roll up the reeds of the covering and an Indian man carries it, and the woman carries the framework of poles over which it is placed, and it is set up and taken down so easily that even if they moved every hour they could carry their houses with them."

 On the Full Moon morning of July 8th, 1541, at Lake Michigan at Chicago, the King's Agent had recorded, "We returned to this town of Pacaha (Terre Haute), where the governor remained... having seen that there was no road to traverse to the other sea" - no seaway to the Pacific Ocean.